richardbenstead/Fractal/README.md

 # Mandelbrot set
-Interactive with GL window
+* Interactive with GL window
-An excuse to try std::complex
+* An excuse to try std::complex

+# Requires
+libglfw3-dev